smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRCStatus.md

 AND RC application sends ButtonPress or SetInteriorVehicleData request

 SDL must
-send OnRCStatus notification with 'allowed = false' and empty arrays of 'freeModules', 'allocatedModules' to registered mobile application
+reject the request and NOT send OnRCStatus notification to HMI and to registered RC application

 3.
 In case